elephantscale/es-training-new/course-outlines/AI/Building-AI-Applications-for-Pharma.md

 # AI for Developers in the Pharmaceutical Industry
-## Focus: Industrial Operations & Quality Control
+### Focus: Industrial Operations & Quality Control

 (C) Copyright Elephant Scale

-April 22, 2025
+May 19, 2025

 ### Course Description